arms-mbon/code_release_001/latest/README.md

 * statistics
 * generating plots

+The [gene_analysis_revised.R](https://github.com/arms-mbon/code_release_001/blob/main/gene_analysis_revised.R) file is the current version including changes requested by the reviewers of the submitted manuscript.

 Further information on each step are given as comments within the R script.

 ## Screening for species listed in AMBI, IUCN/HELCOM Red Lists and WRiMS